Al-Nusra Front: As Jabhat Fatah Al-Sham (July 2016 – January 2017)

-Formation of Tahrir al-Sham (January 2017)
+Formation of Tahrir Al-Sham (January 2017)

-On 28 January 2017, several Salafist jihadist groups, including Jabhat Fatah al-Sham, agreed upon a merger agreement, resulting in the formation of a new group called Hay'at Tahrir al-Sham ("Organization for the Liberation of the Levant").
-With Jabhat Fateh al-Sham being one of the most powerful/influential groups in the new formation, its leader Abu Mohammad al-Julani was appointed the high-level position of overall military commander of the new group.
-The only other position of equal or greater authority in the new group is the Emir, to which role was appointed Abu Jaber, who defected from Ahrar al-Sham to join this new group.
+On 28 January 2017, several Salafi jihadist groups, including Jabhat Fatah Al-Sham, agreed upon a merger agreement, resulting in the formation of a new group called Hay'at Tahrir Al-Sham ("Organization for the Liberation of the Levant").
+With Jabhat Fatah Al-Sham being one of the most powerful/influential groups in the new formation, its leader Ahmed al-Sharaa was appointed the high-level position of overall military commander of the new group.
+The only other position of equal or greater authority in the new group is the Emir, to which role was appointed Abu Jaber Sheikh, who defected from Ahrar Al-Sham to join this new group.

 External support

-At least one Arab government accused Qatar of helping al-Nusra.
-In October 2014, U.S. Vice President Joe Biden said that Turkey, Saudi Arabia, and the United Arab Emirates had "poured hundreds of millions of dollars and tens of thousands of tons of weapons into anyone who would fight against Al-Assad, except that the people who were being supplied were al-Nusra, and al Qaeda, and the extremist elements of jihadis coming from other parts of the world."
-In 2015, The Independent reported that Saudi Arabia and Turkey were "focusing their backing for the Syrian rebels on the combined Jaish al-Fatah, or the Army of Conquest, a command structure for jihadist groups in Syria that [included] Jabhat al-Nusra."
+At least one Arab government accused Qatar of helping Al-Nusra.
+In October 2014, U.S. Vice President Joe Biden said that Turkey, Saudi Arabia, and the United Arab Emirates had "poured hundreds of millions of dollars and tens of thousands of tons of weapons into anyone who would fight against Al-Assad, except that the people who were being supplied were Al-Nusra, and al Qaeda, and the extremist elements of jihadis coming from other parts of the world."
+In 2015, The Independent reported that Saudi Arabia and Turkey were "focusing their backing for the Syrian rebels on the combined Jaish Al-Fatah, or the Army of Conquest, a command structure for jihadist groups in Syria that [included] Jabhat Al-Nusra."

 Al-Nusra was also materially supported by multiple foreign fighters.
 Most of these fighters were from Europe and the Middle East, as pipelines to Syria from those locations are better established and navigable.
-However, as of November 2013, there were also 6 publicly disclosed cases of American citizens and permanent residents who joined or attempted to join al-Nusrah in 2013 alone.
+However, as of November 2013, there were also 6 publicly disclosed cases of American citizens and permanent residents who joined or attempted to join Al-Nusra in 2013 alone.

 The US government sent weapons to rebels in Syria from at least late 2013, and perhaps as early as 2012, during the beginning phases of the conflict (CIA's covert program Timber Sycamore).
-Some of these weapons reportedly fell into the hands of al-Nusra.
+Some of these weapons reportedly fell into the hands of Al-Nusra.
 Weapons have been passed on to Nusra by Ahrar ash-Sham according to a Nusra member and rebels.
-The Pentagon confirmed in September 2015 that a small group of US-trained New Syrian Forces rebels gave six pickup trucks and a portion of their ammunition to al-Nusra Front in exchange for safe passage.
+The Pentagon confirmed in September 2015 that a small group of US-trained New Syrian Forces rebels gave six pickup trucks and a portion of their ammunition to Al-Nusra Front in exchange for safe passage.

-There were cases of al-Nusra combatants receiving medical aid in Israel and returning to fight.
-Former head of Mossad, Efraim Halevy, in an interview for al-Jazeera implicitly confirmed that such practices had taken place, as part of a general Israeli policy of treating wounded rebel fighters on the border.
-Israel, however, denies formal ties of any sort between itself and al-Nusra and Elizabeth Tsurkov reported that Nusra refused to cooperate with Israel, in fact kidnapping and assassinating suspected collaborators.
+There were cases of Al-Nusra combatants receiving medical aid in Israel and returning to fight.
+Former head of Mossad, Efraim Halevy, in an interview for Al Jazeera implicitly confirmed that such practices had taken place, as part of a general Israeli policy of treating wounded rebel fighters on the border.
+Israel, however, denies formal ties of any sort between itself and Al-Nusra.
+Russian-Israeli journalist Elizabeth Tsurkov said that Nusra refused to cooperate with Israel, claiming that they kidnapped and assasinated suspected collaborators.